• Skip to primary navigation

 2 salmon fillets

-• Add all of the rest of the spicy sauce mix and cook for 1 minute.
+• Add all of the rest of the gochujang noodle sauce mix and cook for 1 minute.
 Add the noodles and stir through, you can add a splash of the noodle water to loosen the sauce if needed.
 Gently toss the salmon through the noodles and serve immediately topped with the pickled cabbage!

 Prevent your screen from going dark